nathtiekk/tp/docs/UserGuide.md

 # InsureBook User Guide

-**InsureBook** is a **desktop application** built to help insurance agents **manage and organize their client information more effectively**.
+**InsureBook** is an address book **desktop application** built to help insurance agents **manage and organize their client information more effectively**.
 Its primary purpose is to streamline the day-to-day workflow of agents, allowing them to **store, access, update and keep track of client data with ease**.

 By combining the speed of a **Command Line Interface (CLI)** with the familiarity of a **Graphical User Interface (GUI)**, InsureBook is optimized for fast, efficient use.
 If you're a quick typist, you'll find that InsureBook lets you **perform contact management tasks faster than traditional point-and-click apps** — all while maintaining clarity and control over your client base.